 Tom Thomas and Terry Clifford have inspired advances across almost every aspect of public media and have shaped key policies at CPB, NPR, the FCC, and in Congress.|

-They helped design and launch PRX: The Public Radio Exchange, public radio's largest program marketplace and a champion of new voices, formats, and business models.
-They played a similar role with Public Radio Capital (now Public Media Company), which has helped hundreds of public media organizations secure capital financing, acquire new channels, and launch innovative projects.
-They are currently guiding Classical Music Rising, an initiative to shape the future of classical music radio.
+They helped design and launch PRX, public radio's largest program marketplace and a champion of new voices, formats, and business models.
+They played a similar role with Public Media Company (formerly Public Radio Capital), which has helped hundreds of public media organizations secure capital financing, acquire new channels, and launch innovative projects.
+They guided Classical Music Rising, an initiative to shape the future of classical music radio.